roblevay/T2764/Lab 09 AgentSecurity.md

 cmd /c whoami >"C:\Program Files\whoami.txt"
 ```

 3. Run the job.
-It should fail with "Access Denied" unless unless the service account i a local admin.
+It should fail with "Access Denied" unless unless the service account is a local admin on the server North.

 ---